clarksonchang/teacher-student-api/README.md

 -   Database layer: [MySQL](https://dev.mysql.com/downloads/mysql/)
 -   Test Suite: [Mocha](https://mochajs.org/) + [Chai](https://www.chaijs.com/)

-The production environment is hosted on AWS using Elastic Beanstalk and RDS.
+The production environment is hosted on AWS using an EC2 instance and RDS(MySQL).
+Note that it is hosted on AWS free tier and the service will probably have an outage when subject to load testing.

 ## Pre-requisites (for local setup)